What is Neoclassical Economics?

 In the 1950s, Keynesian macroeconomic theories and neoclassical microeconomic theories were combined.
 The combination led to the neoclassical synthesis, which has dominated economic reasoning since then.

-- Neoclassical economics primarily concerns the efficient allocation of limited productive resources.
+- Neoclassical economics is primarily concerned with the efficient allocation of limited productive resources.
 It also considers the growth of the resources in the long term, which will allow for expanding the production of goods and services.

 - Neoclassical economics integrates the cost of production theory from classical economics with the concepts of utility maximization and marginalism.